 - Total Unique Pages Receiving Organic Entrances: 2,600

 These metrics would suggest Google is probably not finding all the pages contained on the website.
 There are 3,800 pages on this website that Google could find and yet, Google is only crawling 2,300 of those and sending traffic to 2,600 of those pages.
 Around 1,200 to 1,500 pages are somehow being missed by Google.
 The next step would be pulling a complete list of pages in each category to see what specific pages are being missed.

-Worth noting is that Google has actually indexed far more pages on this website than actually exist.
-As well, humans are accessing nearly double the number of valid pages that exist.
-That probably suggests there are some junk pages getting created here possibly from a mistake within the content management system or through a third-party script run amok.
-The next step would be to find those extra, unwanted pages and make sure they are turned off.
+Worth noting is that Google has indexed far more pages on this website than actually exist.
+That probably suggests there are some low-quality pages getting created here possibly from a mistake within the content management system or through a third-party script.
+Alternatively, the pages might be valuable pages that were not surfaced in a crawl of the website or in the content management system when determining the number of total unique pages.
+In that case, those pages might need to be better supported with internal links or references in the XML sitemap.
+The next step would be to determine what those pages are and determine how to handle them.